Skip to main content

 Project Structure

-Choosing a project structure is like picking a house blueprint—it dictates where your code "lives" and how it socializes with neighbors.
+Choosing a project structure is like picking a house blueprint.
+It dictates where your code "lives" and how it socializes with neighbors.

 Let's check how we can group related classes in Java and what are the recommended approaches.